 Signs of Progesterone Deficiency

-When a doctor identifies symptoms related to a progesterone deficiency, the following medical signs and test results will be gauged in order to officially diagnose the imbalance:
+When a doctor identifies symptoms related to a progesterone deficiency, the following test results will be gauged in order to officially diagnose the imbalance:

 - Transvaginal ultrasound showing uterine masses, fibroids, or multiple ovarian cysts